Program overview

 Program Overview

 Educational support workers are dedicated to ensuring that every child reaches their full potential.
-They work as part of a learning team to help students overcome academic, physical, or behavioral challenges they may face.
-Few other careers offer the kind of fulfillment that working with children in their formative years can provide.
+They work as part of a learning team to help students overcome academic, physical, or behavioral challenges.
+Few careers offer the kind of fulfillment that comes from working with children in their formative years.
 If you’re caring, patient, and creative, consider a career that’s all about ensuring no learner is left behind.

 In our two-year Educational Support program, you’ll learn to work with students with diverse learning needs.
 Through a combination of experiential and applied learning, you’ll gain the skills needed to plan, organize, and lead activities to help children develop intellectually, physically, and emotionally.
-We’ll teach you how to manage behavior and plan and modify educational programming to suit students with exceptional needs.
-Giving a child a great start in life is one of the greatest gifts you can give.
+You will learn how to manage behavior and modify educational programming to suit students with exceptional needs.
 Enroll today in the Educational Support program and pursue a career where you can nurture a child’s progress every day.

 Program Structure

 The Educational Support program is designed to be completed within two academic years of full-time study.
-The program is delivered in a blended format, combining both in-person and online learning experiences.
-Here are some key features of the program structure:
+This program offers a blend of theoretical knowledge and practical experience, ensuring that students are well-prepared for their future careers.
+Key features of the program structure include:

-• Delivery Method: Blended delivery (combination of online and in-person classes)
+• Delivery Method: Blended delivery, combining online and in-person learning.

-• Field Placement: Practical experience through supervised placements in educational settings
+• Field Placement: Opportunities for hands-on experience in educational settings.

-Students will also have opportunities to engage in various program options, such as internships or co-op placements, which enhance their learning experience and prepare them for the workforce.
+Students will also have the chance to engage in various program options, such as internships or co-op placements, which provide valuable real-world experience in educational support roles.

 Featured Experiences

-• Field Placements: Students gain practical experience by providing supervised educational support in elementary, middle, and high school settings.
+• Field Placements: Students will participate in supervised educational support placements across different educational levels, including elementary, middle, and high school.

-• Experiential Learning: The program emphasizes hands-on activities that allow students to apply their knowledge in real-world situations.
+• Experiential Learning: The program emphasizes hands-on learning, allowing students to apply theoretical knowledge in real-world settings.

-• Collaborative Learning: Students work as part of a multidisciplinary team, enhancing their teamwork and communication skills.
+• Collaborative Learning: Students will work as part of a multidisciplinary team, gaining insights into various roles within educational support.

-• Community Engagement: Opportunities to participate in community service projects that enhance personal growth and civic responsibility.
+• Community Engagement: Opportunities to volunteer and engage with the community, enhancing personal growth and civic responsibility.

 Career Options

-Graduates of the Educational Support program can pursue a variety of career opportunities in Canada.
-Here are some potential job roles:
+Graduates of the Educational Support program can pursue a variety of career paths in Canada.
+Here are some potential job options:

-• Educational Support Worker: Assist teachers in providing support to students with diverse learning needs in various educational settings.
+• Educational Assistant: Support teachers in classrooms, helping students with diverse learning needs and ensuring an inclusive environment.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.